TAYLORED LANGUAGE SERVICE

 Further information on cookies can be found at www.allaboutcookies.org.

 Technical and organisational procedures are in place to protect all the data on this website against unauthorised access, modification, distribution, destruction, and loss.
 No liability can be accepted, however, for the destruction or damage of data.

 This website has been designed to ensure that as little personal data as possible will be collected.
 By using the contact form, or contacting me by email, telephone or telefax, your data may be saved in an appropriate client or project management system.

-The data saved in response to an enquiry will be deleted if they are no longer needed and insofar as the statutory archiving obligations allow.
+The data saved in response to an enquiry will be deleted if no longer needed and insofar as statutory archiving obligations allow.

 If contacted by a customer, interested party, supplier, website user, etc., any personal data provided voluntarily – e.g. in a contact form, by email or over the telephone – will be processed for the relevant purpose.
 This will or may involve the following data:

 - Contact details (e.g. first name, last name, telephone number)